-Did you know that many savory herbs like rosemary, sage and parsley make excellent tea as well?!
+Did you know that many savoury herbs like rosemary, sage and parsley make excellent tea as well?!
 It’s true.
-Their flavor is perhaps a little too intense to serve as an afternoon tea, but they’re certainly drinkable and worth researching for their medicinal properties.
-Out of the culinary herbs I grow, I most enjoy lemon thyme as tea.
-Lemon thyme grows back every year (it may need replacing after 5 or more years), makes a beautiful ground cover, tastes great on fish, chicken or veggies AND it makes a lovely light lemony flavored tea.
+Their flavour is perhaps a little too intense to serve as an afternoon tea, but they’re certainly drinkable and worth researching for their medicinal properties.
 Can’t go wrong with adding lemon thyme to your garden.

 Stevia (Stevia rebaudiana)

-One final plant that makes my top list of tea herbs, and certainly there are many more herbs that can be made into tea, is stevia.
-It’s not that stevia makes a delicious tea on its own, it’s that it makes a fantastic sweetener for any tea.
-Stevia, also known as the sugar plant, is super sweet and just a tiny bit will sweeten an entire tea pot.
+One final plant that makes my top list of tea herbs is stevia.
+Stevia doesn’t make a delicious tea on its own, but it’s a great sweetener for any tea.
 I prefer using a tiny bit of dried, crumbled stevia leaves instead of fresh leaves for sweetening tea.
 Unlike store bought stevia powder which is white, homemade dried stevia is green and has a slight aftertaste.
 It’s worth a try, especially if you’re trying to cut back on sugar.